jar04/jar04.github.io/README.md

 2. Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?
 -Dopamine issues are real and prove to be a problem for certain high schoolers.

+-Poorer or rural areas in America and other countries may have less or little access to Technology -Some countries may have different or restricted access, for instance China and USA may have divide in service allowed in their countries
+-Individual may have less access to latest updates, thus may be working on older generations of computers -Religious groups like the Amish choose not to use technology -San Diego county has regional distinction in many categories between Northern and Southern population, usually indicated by Interstate 8.
+-Sunnyvale CA has been know as technology hub of influence for the entirety of the United States.

 ```